wblabio/wblabio.github.io/wgact/filters.md

 > While our goal is to make the plugin very simple to use through the user interface, this can be limiting for users and developers who need much more granular control over the plugin's output.
 For those users we provide filters which give them the option to adjust the plugin's behavior programmatically, making the options almost limitless.

+> Filters can be added to the functions.php file in your child-theme or by using them in a custom plugin.
+The easiest and safest way is using them in the functions.php file. [functions.php](https://developer.wordpress.org/themes/advanced-topics/child-themes/#using-functions-php)

 > If you think there is a good use case for a new filter, let us know by sending a feature request [here](https://app.productstash.io/woopt-woocommerce-pixel-manager).